angiejones/automation-bookstore/README.md

 - Click Open
 - Ensure pom.xml is checked
 - Click Finish

-Add selenium libraries to Eclipse workspace:
-- On your file system, unzip selenium-java-3.5.3.zip
-- In Eclipse, within Package Explorer on the right, right click on the project
-- Select Properties
-- In the modal, choose Java Build Path from the right panel
-- Click Libraries tab
-- Click Add External Jars
-- Browse to the unzipped directory selenium-java-3.5.3/lib
-- Select ALL of the jar files
-- Click Open
-- Click Apply and Close

 Ensure Eclipse is pointing to Java 1.8 in Build Path:
 - Expand project in Package Explorer